vulppi-dev/IntREST/README.md

 - **Request Parsing:** Automatically detects and parses JSON and URL-encoded requests, eliminating the need for manual parsing.
 - **Response Type Detection:** Intelligently identifies the response type, supporting JSON, Buffer, String, or ReadableStream, facilitating integration with various client applications.

-With IntelliREST, you can expedite your backend development, streamline code organization through file-system-based routing, and deliver high-performance RESTful APIs effortlessly.
+With IntREST, you can expedite your backend development, streamline code organization through file-system-based routing, and deliver high-performance RESTful APIs effortlessly.
 Let's delve into the details of utilizing this framework to harness its true potential.

 ## Getting Started